g5works/TaskMaster/README.md

 ![taskmaster dev logo](media/logo.svg)
 # TaskMaster III Star Dream
-## A multiplatform application to help students get their school life in check.
+## A multiplatform application to help students get their school assignments in check.
-### (By school life we mean things like assignments.
-This app cannot help you with issues with your friends)
+### NOTICE: This application is still in development alpha, and it is not finished.
+If you want to compile and use it, remember, there ain't much to do yet.
+### Do you want to use Version I or II?
+They are not released despite being finished.
+Why?
+Well, I didn't like them much, and so did the target audience.

 ### Compile Tauri app and start in Development Mode
 ```